CS303E Homework 3

 3.141592653589793

-round() is a way of generating a new number that you can then store in memory.
+Python function round() is a way of generating a new number that you could then store in memory.
 If you then print it, Python will not display trailing zeros.
-So round() is not a way to get a certain precision printed.
+So round() is not a good way to get a certain precision printed.

 >>> round(math.pi, 4)